jppaolim/ObsidianClippingsUpdate/README.md

-# Update your Obsidian clippings to properties
+# Update your Obsidian clippings to YAML

 ## Why This Code?